ManicMiners/docs/_pages/Comments.md

 # Comments
-Comments can be typed directly into the script.
+Comments are notes to the developer that do not have any action to the script engine - they are ignored when reading in the map.
 They are preceded by the `#` symbol.
 You can also use this to disable certain script lines.

 The game engine ignores everything after the `#` comment character.
 When added to a script line, the game engine will also ignore all spaces from the end of the script `;`